songlinjian/Yeti-future-work/README.md

 ## Fault-tolerant Distribution Master Achitecture

-In RFC8483 it is proposed that in future work, it would be interesting to test some technical tools like blockchain to either remove the technical requirement for a central authority over the root or enhance the security and stability of the existing Root.
+In RFC8483 it is proposed that it would be interesting to test some technical tools like blockchain to either remove the technical requirement for a central authority over the root or enhance the security and stability of the existing Root.

-Return to the previous practice of Yeti Multi-DM, it received expected benefit due to its property of redundancy.
+Return to the practice of Yeti Multi-DM, it received expected benefit due to its property of redundancy.
 However, root operation based on Multi-DM model exposed some issues as well.
 In a [Yeti blog post](http://yeti-dns.org/yeti/blog/2018/08/13/fault-tolerant-distribution-master-architecture.html), Yeti’s Multi-DM Architecture was revisited.
 It is inferred that a fault-tolerant property is desired for future Yeti DM architecture.
 Most specifically, a consensus should be achieved before any signed zone be published among a group of entities.
 The post introduces the requirement and provide some primitives function of new Yeti DM architecuture.
-It is proposed in conclusion that a Fault-tolerant Distribtion Master Architecuture (FDMA) is worth of doing as an experiment and important property in Yeti’s future agenda.
+It is proposed in conclusion that a Fault-tolerant Distribtion Master Architecuture (FDMA) is worth of doing as an important item in Yeti’s future research agenda.

 ##  Yeti DNS software as a deliverable